adaOctopus/plutus-mint-lock-unlock-dapp/cardano-cli-approach.md

 -> THen construct another transaction that mints the utility tokens based on the users inputs before to the oock script

+### Note

+In order to run this in your own environment, you have to update everytime the NFTIdent serialization, with your own TxRef from your own wallet so it can work.
+For the script address though, you can use the one shown below: addr_test1wrgzpjxkl3249pfsjgmv7mueautkt28kgx2xhehjqhxanecznac34

 #### Plutus V2 approach

 Because we love practice, and this is to also help the community to grow we will demonstrate a V2 approach by creating reference scripts for the contracts we built.